stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 had a terrible experience and had made a terrible discovery which he dared not reveal to his sceptical colleagues.
 Willett, indeed, presents a minor mystery all his own in his connexion with the case.
-He was the last to see the patient before his flight, and emerged from that final conversation in a state of mixed horror and relief which several recalled when Ward&rsquo;s escape became known three hours later.
+He was the last to see the patient before his flight, and emerged from that final conversation in a state of mixed horror and relief which several recalled when Ward's escape became known three hours later.
 That escape itself is one of the unsolved wonders of Dr.
-Waite&rsquo;s hospital.
+Waite's hospital.
 A window open above a sheer drop of sixty feet could hardly explain it, yet after that talk with Willett the youth was undeniably gone.
 Willett himself has no public explanations to offer, though he seems strangely easier in mind than before the escape.
 Many, indeed, feel that he would like to say more if he thought any considerable number would believe